awsdocs/aws-cdk-guide/v2/constructs.md

 ------

-Another common pattern is for AWS constructs to set one of the resource's attributes, such as its Amazon Resource Name \(ARN\), name, or URL from data supplied elsewhere\.
-For example, the following code defines an AWS Lambda function and associates it with an Amazon Simple Queue Service \(Amazon SQS\) queue through the queue's URL in an environment variable\.
+Another common pattern is for AWS constructs to set one of the resource's attributes from data supplied elsewhere\.
+Attributes can include Amazon Resource Names \(ARNs\), names, or URLs\.

+The following code defines an AWS Lambda function and associates it with an Amazon Simple Queue Service \(Amazon SQS\) queue through the queue's URL in an environment variable\.

 ------
 #### [ TypeScript ]